BenCoppola/GettingAndCleaningData/code book.md

 Section 1 contains a description of the processing steps performed to create a tidy state for the Coursera class "Getting and Cleaning Data."
 Further information about the raw data set may be found in Readme.md.

+Section 2 contains a description of the names of the feature variables, to assist in understanding of the Data Dictionary in Section 3.

-Section 2 contains the Data Dictionary, which provides definitions of the variables and their units.
+Section 3 contains the Data Dictionary, which provides definitions of the variables and their units.

 ## Processing Steps